inclusive-design/big-idea-feedback-post-plugin/README.md

 2. Give a descriptive title which visitors will see.
 For example: "Give us feedback".
 3. In the body of the page, you can give some additional details about the feedback process.
 For example: "Help us improve our products and services by filling out the following form."
 4. Publish this new page.
+5. Now that the feedback form is published, you can add it to your site's menu using the Appearance menu, or use the Page's Permalink and use this link somewhere on your site.

 <a name="success_page"></a>
 ## Create a "feedback submit success" Page